What Tarot means to me

 Dorothy

-Moving on to my early twenties, I was introduced to Tarot through what proved to be a life changing Tarot reading, from a remarkable man in Glasgow, in the late 1970’s.
-It was not so much the details of the reading, but what I experienced before and after, that was so profound, but that's a story for another day!
+In my early twenties, I was introduced to Tarot through a life-changing reading from a remarkable man in Glasgow in the late 1970s.
+It was not the details of the reading so much as what I experienced before and after that was so profound—but that is a story for another day.

 I bought my first Tarot deck shortly after this experience, from an occult shop in South Kensington.
-The deck I chose was perhaps not the best for a beginner, as it was the Pointner Tarot, Piatnik Wien, and the images were not as conducive to learning as other decks may have been.
-I tried to read by looking up the meanings of each card from the accompanying booklet and remember feeling frustration and disappointment, that somehow, I was locked out of something I desperately wanted to be a part of.
+It was not the easiest choice for a beginner: the Pointner Tarot, Piatnik Wien, with images that were not especially helpful for learning.
+I tried to read by looking up the meaning of each card in the accompanying booklet, and I remember feeling frustrated and disappointed, as though I had been locked out of something I desperately wanted to understand.

-This all happened so long ago, so remember, there was no internet, no readily available resources, forums, or online discussion groups from which to learn and practice.
-Add to that, I was alone with my interest, in a subject that many still considered the “dangerous occult.”
-Obviously, I realise that there were of course many groups around who could have taught me so much…. but not within my circle.
+This all happened so long ago, so remember, there was no internet, so no easily accessible online forums, or discussion groups, from which to learn and practice.
+Add to that, I was alone with my interest, in a subject that some still considered the “dangerous occult.”
+I realise that there were other resources available, and spiritual groups who could have taught me so much…. but not within my circle.
+Or perhaps I just wasn't ready to learn.

-Fast forward to 2001 and the start of a painful period in my life, as my marriage disintegrated, coinciding with my son getting ready to set off to university, and my daughter due to do the same two years later.
-I remember feeling lost, and not knowing who I was anymore, or what purpose I had in life, as the household gradually changed from a family of four to me home alone!
-And that is when the door burst open.
-I discovered a Tarot group locally, studied profusely, reading Rachel Pollack, Mary Greer, Robert Place to name but a few.
-Devouring Tarot books, buying Tarot decks and absorbing so much information online, especially from the wonderful Aecletic Tarot forum, which sadly is no more.
+Fast forward to 2001, and a painful period in my life began.
+My marriage was disintegrating, just as my son was preparing to leave for university, with my daughter due to do the same two years later.
+I felt lost, unsure who I was anymore or what purpose I had, as the household slowly changed from a family of four to just me at home.
+And that was when the door burst open.
+I discovered a Tarot group locally, studied intensely, buying Tarot decks, reading Tarot books, and absorbing so much information online, especially from the Aecletic Tarot forum, which sadly is no more.

 A strange thing occurred when I was writing some biographical details for my online profile for Aeclectic Tarot.
 I remember posting that I was back on my spiritual path with Tarot “leading” the way.
 To my surprise what was written was Tarot is “lighting” the way.
-I was so confused; I was sure that I hadn’t written that, and quickly made to change it, but then I paused and realised that this was a far better description of what Tarot means to me.
-Being led along a path implies not being in control; being dependant on something or someone else to get me where I need to be.
-“Lighting” the way speaks of someone or something helping, of casting light on what is ahead, making visible the different possibilities; but the decision on where to go lies fairly and squarely with me.
+I was so confused.
+I was sure that I hadn’t written that, and quickly made to change it, but then I paused and realised that this was a far better description of what Tarot means to me.
+Being led along a path implies not being in control; it suggests dependence on someone or something else to get me where I need to be.
+Having the way lit, however, speaks of someone offering guidance, casting light on what lies ahead and making visible the different possibilities.
+The decision about which path to take, though, lies fairly and squarely with me.